-According to the US Department of Agriculture, Natural Resources Conservation Service the soil in the site is classified as Warden Silt Loam (WdA, WdD, WdF), and Finley stony fine sandy loam (FfE).
+According to the US Department of Agriculture, Natural Resources Conservation Service the soils in the site are classified as Scootney Silt Loam (ScB) and Warden Silt Loam (WdB & WdD).

 d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
 If so, describe.